alexmadrinanfdez/fuse-xsearch/README.md

-# fuse-xsearch
+# xsfs

-Integration of XSearch with a local FUSE file system.
+Integration of XSearch with a local FUSE.

-The goal is to integrate XSearch within a file system to explore what kind of impact in performance it produces.

 _XSearch_ is a scalable solution for achieving information retrieval in large-scale storage systems.
 It focuses on indexing speed since it is focused on an academia audience that may prioritize availability over initial delay in their searches.